On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild-May spectral sequence

-where the unit map $\eta:S\rightarrow R$ from the sphere spectrum is in the $i$-th position. \end{exm} Using the May filtration in each simplicial degree, we produce a filtration of simplicial objects in $\mathfrak{S}$
+where the unit map $\eta\co S\rightarrow R$ from the sphere spectrum is in the $i$-th position. \end{exm} \begin{thm}[Theorem 4.2.1 \cite{thhmay}] Let $I$ be a cofibrant decreasingly filtered commutative monoid in $\Sp$ and let $X_{\bullet}$ be a simplicial finite set then there is a spectral sequence